 (3) In subsection (1) —

-“specified” means specified in the notice referred to in that subsection.
+specified means specified in the notice referred to in that subsection.

 [Section 25A inserted by No. 6 of 1998 s.
 11.]

 25B.
 Project owner may apply to Board for reduction in, or exemption from, levy

 (1) If a notice is published under section 25A(1), a project owner may apply to the Board, in a form approved by the Board, for a reduction in, or an exemption from, the levy payable by the project owner under this Part.